 In fact, there are many similar tiles with various designs on them that can prevent sound from bouncing off of your ceilings.

-And of course, you could also use acoustic panels like this one from ATS Acoustics (on Amazon) on both the walls and the ceiling.
+And of course, you could also use sound absorbing panels on both the walls and the ceiling.
 Actually, you could make one yourself.
 All it would take is some wood to make the frame, insulation to stuff it, and some fabric to wrap it all in.
 You can suspend it from the ceiling using screw hooks and string.

 I promised you we wouldn’t remove the drywall — but what about building on top of it?

 4. Build on Top of the Existing Wall

 Building a wall on top of the wall you’ve got is actually pretty easy if you want to go that far.
 You’ll need wood to make the stud frame on top of the wall.
 Nail a board to the ceiling, and another one to the floor.
 Add some evenly-spaced vertical boards.

 After you have the frame in place, you can follow the instructions I gave in my article on soundproofing with drywall.
 Basically, all you need to do is stuff the studs with soundproof insulation, cover that with Mass-Loaded Vinyl if you’d like, and top it off with drywall.
 Plug the remaining gaps with acoustic sealant and you’ll be done!

 The linked article actually has more steps, but if you want to boil it down, simply adding a layer of soundproof insulation should be effective.
 In fact, you can do a similar thing to the ceiling — build a whole new frame, add insulation, MLV, and another layer of drywall.
 However, when you’re soundproofing a ceiling, creating a dropped ceiling is much easier than doing all of that.